Manuel Margot Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10.2 K/9 to pace the league.
+- The pitching staff for the White Sox has a collective 10.5 K/9, the first-best in the league.

-- The White Sox's 5.44 team ERA ranks 27th across all MLB pitching staffs.
+- The White Sox have a 5.61 team ERA that ranks 29th across all MLB pitching staffs.

-- The White Sox rank 22nd in baseball in home runs given up (25 total, 1.3 per game).
+- White Sox pitchers combine to surrender 28 total home runs at a rate of 1.4 per game (to rank 24th in the league).

-- Kopech (0-2) gets the starting nod for the White Sox in his fourth start of the season.
-He has a 6.32 ERA in 15 2/3 innings pitched, with 14 strikeouts.
+- Cease (2-0) takes the mound for the White Sox in his fifth start of the season.
+He has a 2.01 ERA in 22 1/3 innings pitched, with 29 strikeouts.

-- His last appearance came on Saturday against the Baltimore Orioles, when the right-hander tossed five innings, surrendering three earned runs while allowing six hits.
+- The righty last pitched on Sunday against the Baltimore Orioles, when he threw six innings, allowing two earned runs while giving up six hits.

-- In three games this season, the 26-year-old has put up a 6.32 ERA and 8 strikeouts per nine innings, while allowing a batting average of .267 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.